 The Very Brief History of PoleClinometer®

 My name is Grayson King.
 I’m an engineer and an avid backcountry skier, and I invented PoleClinometer in the Spring of 2014.
-I launched via Kickstarter in December 2014, and PoleClinometer has been selling online to a worldwide audience since 2015.
+I launched via Kickstarter in December 2014, and PoleClinometer slope meters have been selling online to a worldwide audience since 2015.
 I obtained a patent (US9668552) for the technology, granted summer of 2017.
-In fall of 2017 I licensed PoleClinometer production and distribution to the good folks at Garage Grown Gear, who have also been the #1 retailer for PoleClinometer from pretty early on.
+In fall of 2017 I licensed PoleClinometer production and distribution to the good folks at Garage Grown Gear, who have also been the #1 retailer for PoleClinometer slope meters from pretty early on.
 My company, SnoWander LLC, maintains all rights and responsibilities for all things relating to PoleClinometer.

 How Does It Work?

 PoleClinometer uses the shape of your pole to do its thing.
 The typical ski pole…

 - will hang vertically when you dangle it (like a plumb bob).
 This is critical.

 - has a cylindrical shaft, so lines around it representing slope angles can be read from different perspectives (see below).

 The trick is in the “lines”.
 Each PoleClinometer slope line is defined by the intersection of a hypothetical plane (representing a given slope angle) with the surface of the cylindrical pole shaft.
 Such a line will appear straight only when viewed from any point on that plane, and will otherwise appear curved, as illustrated below.
 See the use page for how this gets applied in practice.

 Interestingly, in order for these lines to appear straight as viewed on the pole shaft (and to accurately represent specific slope angles) they must follow a specific curve when plotted on the flat sticker.
 These curves are where the magic happens, and defining them requires just a bit of math…